Make art with a big impact and a small footprint.

 find options for bulk collection of unusual materials, primarily packing for food and toiletries.

-Most of these organizations are on facebook & twitter, too.
-They often have more information– and pictures of their latest stock on facebook.
+Most of these organizations are on facebook, instagram & twitter, too.
+They often have more information– and pictures of their latest stock on social media.

-download this list: art supply exchanges in Chicago region
+download an older version of this list: art supply exchanges in Chicago region